Thomas Rimmer

-Thomas Rimmer (born 6 September 1980 in Reading, Berkshire, England) is a New Zealand stage and screen actor best known for his role in Danny Mulheron's feature film directorial debut Fresh Meat.
+Thomas Rimmer (born 6 September 1980) is a New Zealand stage and screen actor best known for his role in Danny Mulheron's feature film directorial debut Fresh Meat.
 His television work includes roles in The Gibson Group's Facelift and Bryan Bruce's crime documentary series The Investigator.

 In 2011, Thomas also wrote and performed in his solo show Writer's Block.